Recently updated on June 2nd, 2026 at 10:21 am

 You: File with the Court: How to File an Illinois Civil No Contact Order

 Illinois allows you to file a Petition for a Civil No Contact Order in person at the courthouse.
-Some counties may provide online access to forms, but the official filing must be submitted to the Clerk of the Court in the county where you or the respondent (the person you’re seeking protection from) currently resides, or where the incident took place.
+Some counties may also provide online access to forms, but the petition must be filed with the Clerk of the Circuit Court in the county where you live, where the respondent lives, or where the non-consensual sexual conduct or sexual penetration occurred.

-To formally request court protection after sexual assault or non-consensual sexual conduct, you must complete and submit the Petition for Civil No Contact Order to the Clerk of Court.
+To formally request court protection, you must complete and submit the Petition for Civil No Contact Order to the Clerk of Court.
 This process is known as filing.

 Filing options in Illinois:

-In person: File your petition directly with the Clerk of Court at the courthouse in your county.
+• In person: File your petition directly with the Clerk of the Circuit Court at the courthouse in the appropriate county.

-Civil No Contact Order cases are filed in the Circuit Court of your county.
-Once your petition is accepted, the court will assign a case number, which is used to track and manage your case.
+Civil No Contact Order cases are typically filed in the Circuit Court.
+Once your petition is accepted, the court will assign a case number, which is used to track and manage your case throughout the proceedings.

 Step 5